Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Methodology

 \subsubsection{Vision}

 Usually, a monitoring camera is the cheapest option for a robot to passively perceive such rich information.
 We employ pre-trained ViLD \cite{Gu2022OpenvocabularyObjectDetection}, an open-vocabulary visual detection model, as the vision perception module to detect objects with their categories and positions in the scene.
 Then, the results will be delivered to a policy module for identification and execution.
 Meanwhile, a prompt template ``The scene contains [\textit{OBJ1}, \textit{OBJ2}, ...]" is applied to construct a scene description, which enables the LLM to have an initial impression of the environment.
+Typically, pre-trained vision models are not designed to discern attributes that extend beyond those easily extractable from topology or textures, such as material composition.
+The use of low-resolution images for expedited processing exacerbates the loss of information concerning such attributes.
+In our experimental approach, we prioritize demonstrating the integration of diverse modalities instead of extensively fine-tuning ViLD to encompass all aspects.